winebox64/winlator-wb64/README.md

 - __Root Access:__ Not required
 - __Gamepad:__ Optional (xinput/xbox recommended)

-__Results can vary based on the device used, environmental conditions, and other factors, such as simultaneous processing, different processor capabilities, and other variables.__
+__Results can vary based on the device used, environmental conditions, and other factors, such as simultaneous processing, and different processor capabilities.__

 ----